sreerammarimuthu/Hadoop-MapReduce-Analytics-on-Social-Media/README.md

-# Social-Media: Graph Analytics with Hadoop MapReduce
+# Social-Media Graph Analytics with Hadoop MapReduce

 This project explores social media behavior analytics using Hadoop MapReduce in Java.
 Working with large synthetic datasets, it performs 8 core ETL tasks across a network of users, pages, and interactions.
 Each implemented from scratch to demonstrate distributed computing principles, optimization strategies, and system-level thinking in big data environments.
 Optimized and original versions of all 8 tasks are included.